Xiaonan81/Insight-Coding-Challenge/README.md

 [Back to Table of Contents] (README.md#table-of-contents)

 This code doesn't use any third party packages.
-It does, however, use the difaultdict data type available from the collections package that should come standard with Python 2.7.
+It does, however, use the defaultdict data type available from the collections package that should come standard with Python 2.7.

 ##Details of Implementation